Luna — PMDD Pattern Intelligence

 Clinical Foundation

 Rather than inventing a symptom taxonomy, I grounded Luna's data model in the Her Mood Mentor Premenstrual Symptom Mapping Kit, developed by Jes Hagan, a certified nutritional therapy practitioner and PMDD specialist.
-Every symptom category, severity definition, and habit tracking approach in Luna comes directly from an established clinical framework.

 One finding from this source reframed the entire product: there is no blood or saliva test for PMDD.
 Three months of consistent symptom tracking is the clinical path to diagnosis.
-Luna didn't need to manufacture a reason to log.
-The reason already existed.
-It just needed to be surfaced.

-Two constraints that governed every decision
+Two constraints

 Minimize cognitive load.

 PMDD symptoms include brain fog, fatigue, and difficulty concentrating.
 The app will often be opened during or near symptomatic periods which are the moments when thinking is hardest.
-Every interaction had to be designed for the worst-case cognitive state.
-A daily log completable in under 30 seconds.
-One tap as a valid minimum.

 Emotional safety.

-The app never alarms, judges, or creates urgency.
-Cycle phase language is gentle and action-oriented.
 The severity scale uses warm terracotta rather than alarming red.
 The entry counter never resets because missing a day is data, not failure.
 On bad days, Luna acknowledges before it asks.

 Same question.
 Different day.
 The interaction responds to the user's state.